lehcimcramtrebor/es-theme-retroarts/README.md

-# Retro'Arts V1.2 for Batocera
+# Retro'Arts V4 for Retrobat/Batocera 5.25

 4.0 ADD COMPATIBILITY FOR RETROBAT 3.0 & BATOCERA 5.25